Healthcare & Cardiopulmonary Resuscitiation (CPR) Courses

 The Center for Business and Industry provides a variety of CPR and first aid programs to the workforce within the John A. Logan College District.
 John A. Logan College is authorized to offer emergency training courses by both the American Heart Association and the American Red Cross.

 The following is a list and a description of the courses provided by John A. Logan College.
 These courses will provide certification for the care of adults, children, and infants.
 Classes can be arranged for instruction to take place at business sites.
-All courses listed are free of charge.
 Each participant may be required to purchase certification cards or books from the certifying agency.

 - CPR CERTIFICATION

 - – This course is designed to prepare the student to recognize cardiopulmonary emergencies, to administer immediate care, and to access the emergency system. (.5 hour college credit, 6.25-12.25 contact hours required)

 - – A basic course designed for those whose CPR certification is nearing expiration or has expired within six months of initial certification.
 Early identification of cardiopulmonary distress, immediate care, and obtaining assistance will be reviewed. (.5 hour college credit, 7 contract hours required)

 - – Designed to prepare the student to recognize emergencies, to give immediate care, and to access the medical system. (.5 hour college credit, 7 contact hours required)

 - BLOODBORNE PATHOGENS

 - – Training which is relative to OSHA’s standards, including types of pathogens, prevention, precaution, immunization, exposure control, housekeeping, transmission and reporting.